US 62 Bridge over Crooked Creek

 The US 62 Bridge over Crooked Creek is a historic bridge near Pyatt, Arkansas.
-It carries US Highway 62 (US 62) and US 412 across Crooked Creek, which flows through the center of Pyatt to the northwest.
+It carries US Highway 62 (US 62) and US 412 across Crooked Creek, which flows through the center of Pyatt to the northwest before converging into the White River (Arkansas–Missouri).

 Dimensions

 The bridge is a three-span steel Warren Truss structure, set on concrete piers and abutments.
 Each span is about 136 ft long, and the bridge has a total length of 412 ft.
 Its travel surface is 26 ft wide, with a total structure width of 32 ft.

 History

-The bridge was built in 1948 by the Pioneer Construction Company of Kansas City, Missouri, and is one of the finest Warren truss bridges in the region.
+The bridge, constructed in 1948 by the Pioneer Construction Company of Kansas City, Missouri, stands as one of the finest examples of Warren truss bridge designs in the region.
+Known for its distinctive structural integrity and aesthetic appeal, this bridge is not just a means of transportation; it is also a significant landmark reflecting the engineering practices of its time.

-The bridge was listed on the National Register of Historic Places in 2000.